 Your eye is a complex organ connected to your brain by the optic nerve.
 The optic nerve sends visual signals from the eye to the brain, where they are interpreted as images.
-The optic nerve is relatively small, varying in length between 1.3 and 2.2 inches, and at its widest point, inside your cranial cavity, it is still less than one-fifth of an inch wide.
+The optic nerve is relatively small, varying in length between 1.3 and 2.2 inches, and at its widest point inside your skull, it is still only a fraction of an inch wide.
 Yet the optic nerve is made up of more than one million tiny nerve fibers, much like a fiber optic cable.
 Once these nerve fibers are cut, they cannot be reconnected.
 That is why it's impossible to transplant a whole eye.
-Even if a surgeon could implant the eye into the eye socket, the eye still would not be able to transmit signals to the brain through the optic nerve and thus would not provide sight.
+Even if a surgeon could implant the eye into the eye socket, the eye still would not be able to send signals to the brain through the optic nerve, and would not provide sight.

-A healthy, clear cornea is necessary for good vision.
-If your cornea is injured or affected by disease, it may become swollen or scarred.
-A cornea with scarring, swelling or an irregular shape can cause glare or blurred vision.
-In a corneal transplant, the damaged or unhealthy cornea tissue is removed and clear donor cornea tissue is put in its place.
-Read more about corneal transplant surgery options available, depending on the situation.
+A healthy, clear cornea is needed for good vision.
+If your cornea is injured or damaged by disease, it may become swollen or scarred.
+This can cause glare or blurred vision.
+In a corneal transplant, a surgeon removes the damaged cornea and replaces it with a clear donor cornea.
+There are several corneal transplant surgery options available, depending on the situation.

 Corneal transplantation is the most common type of eye transplant.
 But it is not the only one.